Mobile App Development

 The mobile app certificate provides you with a background in writing software for multiple mobile device platforms, designing user interfaces for mobile devices, and designing networking architecture to connect mobile devices to each other.

 You may enter the program at any point, depending on background and experience.
 Get ready to gain practical hands-on knowledge of the tools used to both create and monitor mobile apps for multiple devices!

 Some courses you will be taking

-Mobile Development I
+Mobile Development in Android

 Examines existing tools, environments and programming languages for developing applications for mobile devices on the Android platform.
 Explores current research on mobile applications and future trends.
-Cross-listed with CIS 523.

 Explores server-side application programming concepts.
 Topics include server architectures, communication protocols, relational databases and database connectivity, dynamic content delivery and communication security.
-Cross-listed with CIS 674.

 CAREERS AFTER PARKSIDE